wingmingchan64/japanese/README.md

 <ul>
 <li>After querying jisho.org, the kanji version of the entry is passed onto JapanDict</li>
 <li>Example sentences are extracted and displayed</li>
+<li>I was able to extract more than 210,000 entries with IDs, but have not decided what to do with the information yet</li>
 </ul>
 <pre>
 JapanDict: